Savvythelegend/PGDocs/docs/postgres_upgrades.md

 For details on supported image tags, see
 ["Image Tag Requirements"](container_images.md#image-tag-requirements).

-!!!
-Warning
+:::warning
 CloudNativePG is not responsible for PostgreSQL extensions.
-You must ensure that extensions in the source PostgreSQL image are compatible with those in the target image and that upgrade paths are supported.
+You must ensure
+    that extensions in the source PostgreSQL image are compatible with those in the target image and that upgrade paths are supported.
 Thoroughly test the upgrade process in advance to avoid unexpected issues.